Breaking Down the Real Meaning of an XDR Solution

 Traditional SIEM systems store logs and focus on correlation coming from different tools devoid of the complexity of mass storage but requiring time and manual effort to configure.
 Unlike SIEM, eXtended Detection and Response (XDR) brings together endpoint, network, and cloud data into one place.
 The vision also unifies threat detection and removes the data silos common with SIEM.

 SOAR allows automation of workflows and incident responses; however, it heavily depends on outside tools such as SIEM for data inputs, and on heavily customized playbooks.
-With embedded threat detection and response capabilities, XDR is automated and requires minimal customization.
+With embedded threat detection and response capabilities, XDR security is automated and requires minimal customization.
 XDR security combines intelligence with automated response actions to streamline security operations without the burden of maintaining complex playbooks.

 Fidelis Elevate® provides the best of both worlds by uniting SIEM and SOAR into one cohesive solution that allows for:

-In many instances, XDR can serve as a complete alternative to SIEM and SOAR, especially for organizations looking for a unified approach to threat detection and response.
 However, the decision depends on the organization’s specific requirements and existing infrastructure.
 To exactly understand your organization’s security requirements, you should consult Fidelis Security Experts.

-XDR is built to reduce alert fatigue with advanced threat intelligence, machine learning and behavioral analytics.
 In contrast to SIEM that tends to create a lot of alerts based on rule-based configuration, XDR correlates data from many layers like endpoint, network and cloud to understand whether there is a real threat or not.
 XDR helps minimize false positive alerts by contextualizing event detection within the broader security posture of the organization.